 Travelling with children (under 18)

 There are additional requirements if the child is travelling with only one parent, with neither biological parent, or unaccompanied.
-See this information sheet for more information and contact the South African High Commission if you have any specific questions about your trip.
+See this information sheet, this statement by the South African Department of Home Affairs and this leaflet produced by the South African Department of Home Affairs.
+Contact the the South African High Commission if you have any specific questions about your trip.

 You can get an unabridged birth certificate from the General Registry Office if your child was born in the UK, or the South African Department of Home Affairs website if your child was born in South Africa.